Top Trends in Bedroom Mirror Designs You Need to Try

 • Visually enlarge the room: Especially in small or oddly shaped bedrooms, mirrors create the illusion of openness by reflecting back empty space or stylish features.

 • Boost your bedroom’s aesthetic: Whether it’s a boho round mirror or a sleek minimalist rectangle, the right mirror can add a distinct style layer to your bedroom.
-Learn how style choices affect mood in our article on sleep and color theory.
+See more tips in our guide to small bedroom decorating.

 Best Places to Put a Bedroom Mirror